 While there were plans to re-open schools in August, this plan is now subject to change if COVID-19 cases haven’t decreased by that time.
 Many businesses may also be subject to increased restrictions in response to the rise in cases.
 For example, the state is considering suspending dine-in service at restaurants until case numbers are on the decline again.
 While damage to the economy is inevitable, the goal for the time being is to save lives and prevent New Mexico’s health care system from receiving an onslaught of patients at one time.

-Martinez, Hart, Thompson & Sanchez, P.C.understands that your legal issues don’t stop due to global events.
+Martinez, Hart, Sanchez & Romero, P.C. understands that your legal issues don’t stop due to global events.
 That’s why we’ve altered the way we provide legal service to our clients, including remote consultations.
 We’re also available via phone, text, and email, and will make every effort to get back to you with an answer to your legal questions as soon as possible.
 Please call (505) 343-1776 to schedule your free initial consultation with our firm.